X

 Due to its simplicity and ease of use, the format has become one of the most widely used citation styles in the world.
 Unlike many citing styles there is no official manual, but institutions such as colleges offer their own unique Harvard reference style guide, and each has its own nuances when it comes to punctuation, order of information and formatting rules.
 Simply go to the Cite This For Me website to login to your Cite This For Me account and search for the version you need.
 Make sure you apply consistency throughout your work.

-It is increasingly easy for writers to access information and knowledge via the internet, and in turn both the style’s guidelines and our citation generator are continually updated to include developments in electronic publishing.
-The Cite This For Me Harvard style citation generator currently uses the Cite Them Right 10th Edition, which has evolved in recent years to match the rapidly advancing digital age.
+It is increasingly easy for writers to access information and knowledge via the internet, and in turn both the style’s guidelines and our open-generator are continually updated to include developments in electronic publishing.
+Cite This For Me’s Harvard style citation generator currently uses the Cite Them Right 10th Edition, which has evolved in recent years to match the rapidly advancing digital age.
 In order to avoid plagiarism, you must be cautious about pulling information from the internet, and ensure that you accurately cite all source material used in your written work – including all online sources that have contributed to your research.

 • Previous editions required printed books and eBooks to be referenced differently – in the 10th edition, both are now referenced using the same template (if all the necessary information is available).
-An Ebook is considered to be the digital format of a published book (or a book that is only published in digital format) that is meant for reading on an electronic device.
+An Ebook is considered to be the digital format of a published book (or a book that is only published in digital format) that is meant for reading on an electronic device

 • URLs are no longer a requirement for digital media if the information provided in the Harvard citation is sufficient to find the source without it.
-They should be included if the source is difficult to find, or pieces of source information – such as an author name – are missing.
+They should be included if the source is difficult to find, or pieces of source information – such as an author name – are missing

-• When a source has more than 3 authors, use the abbreviation “et al.” instead of listing each out.
+• If you have more than 3 authors for a source, you are now encouraged to use the abbreviation “et al.” instead of listing each author.

-How Do I Create Accurate Harvard Citations?
+How do I Create Accurate Harvard Citations?

 Reference List